4dn-dcic/react-workflow-viz/README.md

 #### 2012-10-06

-Improved ordering of terminal reference file input nodes.
+- Improved ordering of terminal reference file input nodes.
-Now compares distance of closest step that is being input into; those which go into further steps get pushed to bottom.
+  - Now compares distance of closest step that is being input into; those which go into further steps get pushed to bottom.
+- For edges spanning more than one column gap, longer edges now get drawn/'traced' before shorter edges (experimental-ish).
-Including comments in ESM build output.
+- Including comments in ESM build output.

 ## Things to do before NPM release